Vermont 504 Loan Program

 - The maximum non-manufacturing SBA 504 loan is $5 million.
 Certain small manufacturers are eligible for up to $5.5 million in SBA 504 financing.

-- Vermont 504 Corporation charges a one-time processing fee of 1.0% of the SBA debenture.
-This, along with other fees required by the SBA, are rolled into the SBA 504 loan, thereby reducing out-of-pocket expenses; and
+- The upfront processing and closing fees required by the SBA are rolled into the SBA 504 loan, thereby minimizing out-of-pocket expenses;

 - Prepayment penalties, which are reduced yearly and eliminated halfway through the loan term, apply to all SBA 504 loans.

-- Applications are available from the VEDA office in Montpelier or can be downloaded from VEDA’s website by clicking here;
+- Applications are available from the VEDA office in Montpelier or can be downloaded by clicking here;